2024 Construction at Disney’s Polynesian Resort (DVC Island Tower Updates)

 Progress continues with an architectural element added to the roof in this 2024 update.

-We also see a coat of brown paint and what appears to be framework for a covered area toward the back of the resort.
+We also see a coat of brown paint and what appears to be a framework for a covered area toward the back of the resort.

 Views of the DVC Tower from the Polynesian

 Since starting this timeline, I’ve taken a few photos of the DVC Tower from the Polynesian.
 It’s important to note that when you’re inside the Polynesian grounds (i.e., the marina, Great Ceremonial House, Lava Pool), you’re almost oblivious to the construction next door.
+For example, this next photo was taken on the walkway between the marina and the lobby.
+From this area, we could see only a minimal amount of construction.

 Here is a view from the opposite side of the Lava Pool.